Winship Invest$ Pilot Grant Program

 The Winship Lung Cancer Specialized Program of Research Excellence (SPORE) offers two pilot grants of up to $50,000 each to support projects focused on career enhancement or developmental research in the area of lung cancer.
 The Career Enhancement Program aims to promote the advancement of early career lung cancer investigators.
 The Developmental Research Program aims to identify new and innovative research opportunities by supporting meritorious proposals that could expand into future research projects in the future.

-The application process for the 2021 cycle is now closed.
+The application process for the 2023 cycle is now open.

 Winship 5K Endowed Professorship in Cancer Research